TheodoreEhrenborg/tiny_stories_sae/docs/src/introduction.md

 Let's ask the TinyStories model to complete a story starting with "There once was a cat".
-I'll nudge each activation after layer 2 in the direction TODO
+I'll nudge each activation (specifically those just after layer 2) in the direction of feature 87.

 And indeed, the cat flies: